Brian Brikowski

 Brian Brikowski (born February 11, 1989) is an American former football defensive end and linebacker.
 Brikowski was a member of the Montreal Alouettes of the Canadian Football League (CFL) until his release in June 2015.
 Brikowski has previously played for the Chicago Rush in the Arena Football League (AFL).
 Brikowski also played for the Lehigh Valley Steelhawks of the Indoor Football League (IFL).

-Early years
+Early life

 Brikowski attended Freehold Township High School in Freehold, New Jersey, and was a letterman in basketball, football, track & field, and lacrosse.
 Brikowski signed with the Akron Zips of the Mid-American Conference as a Redshirt (college sports) and did not play during his tenure.
 A semester later, Brikowski transferred to play for the Monmouth Hawks.

 Professional career

 Lehigh Valley Steelhawks

 In 2011, Brikowski played for the Lehigh Valley Steelhawks of the Indoor Football League.
 Brikowski was second place in the IFL Rookie of the Year voting, despite playing less than half of a season.
 Brikowski led the Lehigh Valley Steelhawks in sacks during his time with the team.